 Increasing aquaculture production is a priority of the Secretary of Commerce.
 It has great growth potential, contributes to seafood supply and food security, and may improve the U.S. trade balance with other nations.
 The Department of Commerce Strategic Plan identifies the need to support research to advance marine aquaculture.
-In addressing this goal, the SAB will collaborate with a sister federal advisory committee, NOAA's Marine Fisheries Advisory Committee (MAFAC), that has worked on aquaculture issues for many years.
+In addressing this goal, the SAB will collaborate with a sister federal advisory committee, NOAA's Marine Fisheries Advisory Committee (MAFAC) that has worked on aquaculture issues for many years.
 MAFAC established an Aquaculture Task Force (ATF) composed of experts from around the nation, to provide advice on the Gulf Aquaculture Fisheries Management Plan, streamline permit application processes, and advise as to how aquaculture operations can support coastal resilience.

 The SAB seeks baseline information on US marine aquaculture science and research.
-At the July SAB Meeting in New Hampshire, the SAB will receive presentations from NOAA scientists, managers and external experts on the status of marine aquaculture science and research, particularly related to production constraints and social acceptance of aquaculture products.
-The SAB will partner with MAFAC and engage its ATF experts for the external (industry and stakeholder) science perspective.
-The ATF experts will also offer their opinions on the most effective deployment of limited research dollars for intramural and extramural projects.
-The NOAA perspective will be provided by the NMFS Office of Aquaculture and OAR's National Sea Grant Program.
+At the July SAB Meeting in New Hampshire, the SAB received presentations from NOAA scientists, managers and external experts on the status of marine aquaculture science and research, particularly related to production constraints and social acceptance of aquaculture products.
+NOAA would like the MAFAC Aquaculture Task Force to review the draft and identify industry-driven research priorities that will advance domestic marine aquaculture production.